aidenybai/site-mini/src/pages/thoughts/virtual-dom.md

 Virtual DOM, on the other hand, lags behind on this trend.
 Current Virtual DOM libraries inherently aren't designed for the use of compilers, and as a result, Virtual DOM render speeds are often slower than modern JavaScript UI libraries.

-If we want Virtual DOM to be used in the future, we need to redesign Virtual DOM to allow for compilation to reduce overhead.
+If we want Virtual DOM to be competitive in the future, we need to **redesign Virtual DOM to allow for compiler augmentation**.

-> **TL;DR**: The future of Virtual DOM is a compiler-augmented.
 Check out the current effort at [**✦ Million.js**](https://github.com/aidenybai/million).
-We're already 2-3x faster than the current non-compiled Virtual DOM libraries.
+We're already [**2-3x faster**](https://millionjs.org/benchmarks/official-benchmarks) than the current non-compiled Virtual DOM libraries.